eamonnsullivan/backup-scripts/README.md

 ## Back up approach

 I used to just mirror everyone's home directory on another device.
 Just periodically run rsync and sync all of the files to the external hard drive.
 This works, but it has a couple of disadvantages.
-One is that if you delete a file on Tuesday and discover on Thursday that you really actually needed that file, it's probably now gone from the back up, as well.
+One important disadvantage is that if you delete a file on Tuesday and discover on Thursday that you really actually needed that file, it's probably now gone from the back up, as well.

 So, instead I took a cue from Apple's Time Machine and take advantage of hard links, a relatively underused facility in most Unix based file systems.
-Basically, it just give the a file another name, somewhere else.
+Basically, it just gives the file another name, somewhere else.
 If you delete one of the names, the same file still lives under the other name.
 And hard links don't take up any extra space (or hardly any).

 I also mitigate against creeping bad sectors (which happen even on SSDs) by periodically starting over again with a fresh, full back up.